Jonestown: Aftermath

 In August 2014, the never-claimed cremated remains of nine people from Jonestown were found in a former funeral home in Dover.
 As of September 2014, four of their remains had been returned to next-of-kin, and the remaining five had not.
 Those five were publicly identified in the hope that family would claim their remains; all five remain unclaimed by family and have been interred at the Jonestown Memorial at Evergreen Cemetery in Oakland, California, along with the remains of approximately half of those who perished on November 18, 1978.

 Larry Layton, who had fired a gun at several people aboard the Cessna, was initially found not guilty of attempted murder in a Guyanese court, employing the defense that he was "brainwashed."
 Acquittal in a Guyanese court did not free Layton, however, who was promptly deported back to the U.S. and arrested by the U.S. Marshals Service upon arrival in San Francisco.
 Layton could not be tried in the U.S. for the attempted murders of Gosney, Bagby, Dale Parks and the Cessna pilot on Guyanese soil and was, instead, tried under a federal statute against assassinating members of Congress and internationally protected people (Ryan and Dwyer).
 He was convicted of conspiracy and of aiding and abetting the murder of Ryan and of the attempted murder of Dwyer.
-Paroled in 2002, Layton is the only person ever to have been held criminally responsible for the events at Jonestown.
+Paroled in 2002 with the help of positive testimony from one of the people he wounded at the airstrip, Layton is the only person ever to have been held criminally responsible for the events at Jonestown.

 The events at Jonestown were covered heavily by the media, and photographs pertaining to it adorned newspaper and magazine covers for months after its occurrence.
 The Peoples Temple was labeled a "cult of death" by both Time and Newsweek magazines.
 In February 1979, 98% of Americans polled said that they had heard of the tragedy.
 George Gallup stated that "few events, in fact, in the entire history of the Gallup Poll have been known to such a high percentage of the U.S. public."

 After the deaths, both the House Committee on Foreign Affairs and the State Department itself criticized the latter's handling of the Temple.
 Guyanese political opposition seized the opportunity to embarrass Burnham by establishing an inquest which concluded that the prime minister was responsible for the deaths at Jonestown.